 - Comminuted fractures involving crushing or splintering into several pieces

 A fractured bone must be re-positioned if it’s going to heal properly.
 This often takes place at a Spokane area trauma center.
 Simple and greenstick fractures are ordinarily treated with a cast.
 Casts help to maintain the position of the fractured ends during healing.

 External fixation: In this procedure, screws and metal pins are placed in the broken bone at each end above and below the fracture.
 They’re attached to a metal bar that protrudes outside of the victim’s skin.

 Open reduction internal fixation: Through surgery, bone fragments are put into place like a jigsaw puzzle.
 They’re affixed with screws, plates or both on the outside of the bone under the skin.
 Sometimes a rod is even positioned and secured in the middle of a fractured bone where the marrow is located.
 This might be done in a serious femur fracture.

 We are Spokane area personal injury attorneys who represent clients in their claims on all types of fractures.
-If you or somebody close to you suffered any type of a fracture in a motor vehicle collision that was the fault of somebody else, preserve and protect your rights by contacting us right away for a free consultation and case evaluation.
+If you or somebody close to you suffered any type of a broken bone in a motor vehicle collision that was a careless driver’s fault, contact us right away for a free consultation and case evaluation.
 Any type of serious fracture is going to have permanent consequences.
-You deserve full and fair compensation, and our goal is to maximize that compensation for you.
+You should receive full and fair compensation.
+Our goal is to maximize that compensation for you.